Does Polycystic Ovary Syndrome (PCOS) Cause Infertility?

 A transvaginal ultrasound will help doctors see whether the patient has ovarian features of PCOS.

 How is PCOS treated in women who want to conceive?

 The first line of treatment for women with PCOS is lifestyle modification.
 Modest weight loss and increase in lean muscle mass can have huge impacts on the abnormal hormone regulation seen in women with PCOS.
 For many women trying to conceive, medications are needed.
 The goal of treatment is to correct ovulation.

-A woman may be prescribed Clomid, an ovulation inducing medication that indirectly promotes the production of FSH and the growth and release of a mature egg.
+A woman may be prescribed Clomid, an ovulation-inducing medication that indirectly promotes the production of FSH and the growth and release of a mature egg.
 Another medication commonly used to induce ovulation in women with PCOS is Letrozole.

 After ovulation is induced with Clomid or Letrozole, the doctor may recommend timed intercourse or intrauterine insemination (IUI).
 Injectable FSH with IUI can also be used in women with PCOS, but because multiple eggs are released at once, there is a higher risk of multiples so this course of treatment must be performed carefully and with close supervision.

 In Vitro Fertilization (IVF) is another excellent treatment for women with PCOS and has superior success rates and a far lower chance of multiples.
-For women not trying to conceive, the first line of treatment is lifestyle adaptation such as weight loss, healthy eating and exercise.
+For women not trying to conceive, the first line of treatment is lifestyle adaptation such as weight loss, healthy eating, and exercise.
 Birth control pills and insulin-sensitizing medication (Metformin) can also be given to improve irregular periods.

 There is no cure for PCOS, but with the treatments outlined above, and ongoing research into the condition, there is reason to be hopeful about the chances of conceiving.
-That said, once women are done childbearing, they should not ignore their PCOS, as it does predispose them to increased risk of diabetes and other metabolic conditions.
+That said, once women are done childbearing, they should not ignore their PCOS, as it does predispose them to an increased risk of diabetes and other metabolic conditions.